bytehq/api/api.md

 * `package`: Defined in the [BFF (Byte File Format)](./bff.md)
 * `caption`: A brief title string
 * `name`: The addressable endpoint for the Byte
-* `thumbnailUrl`: A url to a thumbnail image of the Byte
+* `thumbnailSrc`: A url to a thumbnail image of the Byte
+* `musicSrc`: An optional url to an mp3 generated from the music object on the post

 <img src="./assets/byte-1.jpeg" width="350" />
 <img src="./assets/byte-2.jpeg" width="350" />